teachintech90/math.code/Scratch/001-Calc-Pay/README.md

 <img src="calc-pay-final.jpg">

 ## Additional activities
-The following may be assigned by your teacher or you can choose to work through on your own.
+Your teacher will assign you some of the items below or you can choose to work through some of them on your own.

 1. Calculate the total number of tools shipped to the store.
 You will ask for the number of tools shipped in from the east warehouse and how many tools are shipped from the west warehouse.
 Display the total number of tools shipped.